tobixen/thrash-protect/README.rst

    running it without any special configuration.

 -  Usage of mlockall should be made optional.
-On a system with small amounts of RAM (i.e. half a gig) thrash\_protect itself can consume significant amounts of memory.
+On a system with small amounts of RAM (i.e. half a gig) thrash-protect itself can consume significant amounts of memory.

 -  It seems very unlikely to be related, but it has been reported that